MutmainX/Arigato/README.md

-**Arigato: AI Prompt Optimizer 🤖✨**
+# Arigato: AI Prompt Generator and Optimizer 🤖✨

-Arigato is a smart web app that helps turn your not-so-clear ideas into really good prompts for any AI.
+## Arigato is a smart web app that helps turn your not-so-clear ideas into really good prompts for any AI.
 It helps you get the most out of AI by making sure the AI understands what you want.

 ![Working Flow Website Image](./mainflow.png)